 Overnight in Quito.

-After transferring from the airport to your hotel, visit the interpretation center to learn about the fascinating natural, geologic, scientific, cultural, and social history of the Galapagos.
-Then continue from the interpretation center on a short hike up to Cerro de Las Tijeretas.
+The day begins with a visit to Leon Dormido, the jagged remains of an old tuff cone and home to thousands of sea birds.
+Enjoy excellent snorkelling; there is a good chance of seeing Galápagos sharks, eagle and golden rays, as well as dozens of species of tropical fish, clams, starfish, and marine invertebrates.
+If you are lucky, you may spot hammerhead and white-tipped sharks as well.
+From here, return to port and continue on a short hike up to Cerro de Las Tijeretas.
 Along the walk, your guide will explain to you about the native and endemic vegetation as well as the birds and lizards you are bound to see.
 Tijeretas offers stunning views of both the land and the sea, and it is the point where Darwin first landed to the Galapagos.
 This cove offers some of the islands best snorkeling, as you will be surrounded by fish of every color, as well as sea lions and the occasional sea turtle.
 This is also a good spot to view sea cucumbers, sea anemones, sea urchins and other marine invertebrates.

 Stop for lunch before taking an easy hike to the white sandy beaches of Tortuga Bay.
 This serene area is named for the sea turtles that frequent the beach to lay their eggs.
-We'll spend a relaxing afternoon enjoying the enchanting wildlife.
-Don't forget your binoculars -- there is plenty of pelicans, finches, doves, and marine iguanas to view.
-Overnight Santa Cruz.
+Spend a relaxing afternoon enjoying the enchanting wildlife.
+Don't forget your binoculars there is plenty of pelicans, finches, doves, and marine iguanas to view.

 Overnight Santa Cruz.

 This morning visit the Charles Darwin Research Station to learn about conservation and management projects in the archipelago.
 Take a transfer to Baltra to catch your return flight back to the mainland.